kartonfarkas/api_docs/source/suite/contacts/contact_list.rst

 Listing Contacts
 ================

-Return a list of all contacts, or optionally all contacts meeting a specific field requirement (e.g. field_id).
+Returns a list of all contacts, or optionally all contacts meeting a specific field requirement (e.g. field_id).

 Endpoint
 --------